OxfordDemSci/Excess-Economics/README.md

 ### Introduction

-This is a repository to accompany a reply to [Polyakova _et al_.
-(2020)](https://www.pnas.org/content/early/2020/10/19/2014279117).
+This is a repository to consider excess economic loss in the UK in response to the Covid-19 pandemic.
 It might be thought of as a compliament to [Excess-Deaths](https://github.com/OxfordDemSci/Excess-Deaths).
 It is written in Python 3, and utilizes [X01](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/datasets/regionalemploymentbyagex01/current) data from the Office for National Statistics.
 It calculates Excess Economic Loss in Great Britain following the Covid-19 pandemic.
 It uses optimal ARIMA models based on [pmdarima](https://github.com/alkaline-ml/pmdarima)

 ### Prerequisites